 Chicken Salad with Grapes

-Chicken salad with grapes is a cold creamy salad with big and bright flavors.
-It combines the savory flavors of chicken, earthy almonds, and sweet juicy seedless grapes.
+Chicken salad with grapes is a cold, creamy mix of savory and sweet.
+It combines cooked chicken, chopped almonds, and juicy seedless grapes.
+Serve it on a bed of lettuce or as a sandwich.

 Deli-Style Chicken Salad